corvuscrypto/gpoll/README.md

 func HandleMessage(w http.ResponseWriter, r *http.Request) {

-//code to detect message and do other stuff as you please with the request.
+        /* code to detect message and do other stuff as you please with the request. */

+        var message string = "blah blah blah"

-//send the message ('msg'); type string gpoll.Send(msg)
+        gpoll.Send(msg) //send the message string

+        w.WriteHeader(200)

 }

 func main(){

         gpoll.ListenAndBroadcast("/path/to/listen/on")
         http.HandleFunc("/send", HandleMessage)
         http.ListenAndServe(":8080",nil)

 }
 ```